suosuoz/spotifyguessinggame/README.md

 # 1 The Finished Game
 https://suosuoz.shinyapps.io/spotifyguessinggame/

-The live version at the link above allows you enter any Spotify playlist and lets you guess whether or not you know the artist of the randomly selected song.
+The live version at the link above allows you play a guessing game from any Spotify playlist.
+The app first lets you decide on playing guess the artist or guess the song title.
+After linking a valid playlist, the app will sample a subset of the playlist and let you test your music knowledge.

 # 2 Easier Playlist Control - with a catch